espressomd/espresso/doc/sphinx/advanced_methods.rst

 Visualization in ParaView
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For visualization we suggest the free software ParaView.
+For visualization we suggest the free software ParaView [5]_.
 All .vtk
 files (boundaries, fluid, objects at all time steps) can be loaded at
 the same time.
 The loading is a two step process, because only after
 pressing the Apply button, are the files actually imported.
 Using the